 Electrophysiology Fellowship Program

-As a part of the University of British Columbia Cardiac Electrophysiology Program, we are proud to offer training and experience to trainees through the Royal Jubilee Hospital, our affiliated office (Western Cardiology Associates), and our links with the University of BC and the University of Victoria.
 Our physicians have trained EP Fellows from around the world since 1996.
-Currently, our program EPs are Dr Richard Leather (Adult Heart Rhythm Specialist with the BC Inherited Arrhythmias Program), Dr Paul Novak (Director of the BC Electrophysiology program), Dr Markus Sikkel (head of Cardiac Research at the Royal Jubilee Hospital), and Dr Laurence Sterns (President of the Canadian Heart Rhythm Society).
+Please see the Past EP Fellows list below for details.
+Currently, our Electrophysiologists are Dr Richard Leather (Adult Heart Rhythm Specialist with the BC Inherited Arrhythmias Program), Dr Paul Novak, Dr Markus Sikkel (head of Cardiac Research at the Royal Jubilee Hospital), Dr Laurence Sterns (Past President of the Canadian Heart Rhythm Society), Dr. Michael Thibert (Co-Director of the BC Electrophysiology program) and Dr. Martin van Zyl (Co-Director of the BC Electrophysiology program).

 Minimum Requirements for EP Fellowship Application: